 Custom Style Blocks

-A custom style block enables different, multiple styles to be used within a single article.
+A custom style block enables different styles to be applied to content within a single article.

-For example, the style applied to a particular article may have a white background and black text.
-By using a style block it allows these to be overridden for sections of the article.
-This is useful when trying to highlight or stylize important inline content.
+For example, the default style applied to an article may have a white background and black text using Verdana as the paragraph font style.
+By using a style block, it allows these rules to be overridden for particular sections of the article.
+This is useful when trying to highlight or bring attention to important content.

-Custom Style Blocks offer many of the same styling options are the same as an article style, with the addition of being able to use background images.
-Each custom style block is style specific and there are no limits to the number of style blocks that can be created or applied.
+Custom Style Blocks offer the same styling options as the default text components, with the addition of being able to use background images.
+Each custom style block is style specific and there is no limit to the number of blocks that can be created or applied.

 Creating a Custom Style Block